ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "He was following the same pattern as everyone else," I said gently, though the words felt inadequate.
 "The progressive detachment, the growing silence, the expression of profound peace.
 Whatever drives them to Cross, it appears to be universal among highly augmented minds."

 Marcus nodded, his fingers tracing the edge of a photograph showing David in his final days.
 "That's what terrifies me.
 If it's truly universal, if no one can resist it, then what does that say about the nature of intelligence itself?
-Are we creating something that inevitably leads to self-destruction?"
+Have we created something that inevitably leads to self-destruction?"

 I had asked myself the same question countless times during the investigation.
 The possibility that consciousness itself might have natural limits, that extreme intelligence inevitably led to the choice to transcend existence, challenged everything I thought I understood about the nature of mind and meaning.

 "I don't know," I admitted, recalling months of failed investigation.
-"Logos hints at explanations, but they're always wrapped in riddles and metaphors.
-Sometimes I think it's trying to tell me something crucial, but the intelligence gap makes genuine communication impossible."

 Marcus looked up from the photographs, his expression showing a mixture of hope and desperation.
 "Have you tried approaching it differently?
 Maybe the direct confrontation isn't working because you're asking the wrong questions."